2022 Victorian state election: Seats changing hands

-District of Narracan supplementary election
+Narracan supplementary election

 On 21 November, it was reported that the Nationals candidate for the district of Narracan, Shaun Gilchrist, died suddenly.
 Under electoral law, this means that the lower house election for Narracan has been declared as "failed" by the Victorian Electoral Commission.
 A supplementary election was held for that seat on 28 January 2023.
 The upper house election for that district (within the Eastern Victoria Region) was held as scheduled on 26 November.

 Labor and the Nationals did not recontest the supplementary election.
 Animal Justice Party and Family First Victoria nominated new candidates for the supplementary election.
 The Liberal party retained Narracan with a slightly increased margin.

 Legislative Council

 The result in the Legislative Council meant the Labor Party and the left-leaning parties (namely the Greens, Legalise Cannabis, and Animal Justice) had a majority of seats in the chamber; 22 out of 40.
 After losing four out of five members via the group voting ticket system in the 2018 election, the Greens quadrupled their presence in the chamber.
 Notable results included the defeat of Reason Party leader Fiona Patten in the Northern Metropolitan region, defeated by former Labor minister and Democratic Labour Party candidate Adem Somyurek for the last position in the region, as well as the election of two Legalise Cannabis MPs to the parliament for the first time in the state's history.
-One Nation also elected its first state representative.
+One Nation also elected its first state representative in Victoria.